CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M03-HOL-Alert-and-Act.md

 ### Task 1: Create Microsoft Form

+In this task you will, create a form titled New Environment Approval Request with required fields for Environment Name, Business Justification, and Connectors to be used, then preview the saved form.

 1. Navigate to **Microsoft Forms** with the following link https://forms.office.com/Pages/DesignPageV2.aspx?prevsubpage=design and if prompted, close the pop up screen.

 2. Select **Registration**.